 - In 2010, nearly 27,000 emergency room visits were related to its use.

-- More than 20 million people have abused benzodiazepines like diazepam in their lifetime.
+- More than 20 million people have abused benzodiazepines like diazepam in their lifetimes.

 Diazepam abuse can be fatal.
-In fact, more than 7,900 people died from benzodiazepine-related overdoses in 2014 3.
-The risk of death increases when it is combined with other substances like alcohol or other CNS depressants (e.g., opioid painkillers like OxyContin).
-If you’re abusing dizepam, don’t wait to get help.
-Call to find a treatment program today.
+In fact, more than 7,900 people died from benzodiazepine-related overdoses in 2014.3 The risk of death increases when Valium is combined with other substances like alcohol or other CNS depressants (e.g. opioid painkillers like OxyContin).
+If you’re abusing diazepam, don’t wait to get help.
+Call for free at to find a treatment program today.

-When abused, the sedating effects of diazepam are heightened and the drug can cause a high marked by 2,3:
+When it is abused, the sedating effects of Valium use are heightened, and the drug can cause a high marked by:2,3

 - A pleasurable or euphoric sensation.

-It is sometimes used to intensify the highs of other drugs (e.g., opioid painkillers) or to counteract the side effects of other drugs (e.g., cocaine, amphetamines) 2.
-Abusing multiple substances in this way increases the risk of adverse effects.
+Valium is sometimes used to intensify the highs of other drugs (e.g. opioid painkillers) or to counteract the side effects of other drugs (e.g. cocaine, amphetamines).2 Abusing multiple substances in this way increases the risk of adverse effects.